jforget/raku-Hamilton2/README.md

 Purpose
 =======

-This  project  aims  at   extracting  doubly  hamiltonian  paths  from administrative maps.
+This  project  aims  at   extracting  doubly  Hamiltonian  paths  from administrative maps.
 In a connected graph, an [Hamiltonian path](https://mathworld.wolfram.com/HamiltonianPath.html) is a  path crossing each vertex  exactly once.
 But what  is a _doubly_